-Managing Concussions in Student Athletes: The Safety in Youth Sports Act
+Youth Concussions and The Safety in Youth Sports Act

-Because coaches are often times the first line of defense in recognizing a concussion, the law offers concussion safety tips and guidelines for managing these injuries.
+Because coaches are often times the first line of defense in recognizing youth concussion symptoms, the law offers concussion safety tips and guidelines for managing these injuries.
 It also sets clear treatment standards student athletes must follow before returning to play.

 A Combined Effort in Preventing and Managing Concussions